 You have discovered one of the best-kept secrets of the Religious Society of Friends.
 Since 1943, the Friends Conference on Religion and Psychology has gathered annually on Memorial Day Weekend to provide a respite for individuals of all spiritual and religious backgrounds who wish to delve more deeply into their inner lives.

-We also have a smaller Conference in the Washington area (WFCRP) held near the end of February.
-Registration for WFCRP 2017 open NOW, click here to go to the WFCRP page.
+We also have a smaller Conference in the Washington area (WFCRP) held near the end of February.click here to go to the WFCRP page.

 As part of a spiritual community, we seek: